 - Remember, if you have just started playing Blackjack 21 at a casino, or are planning to do this for the first time, it is essential to join a game that has a low or medium minimum bet, according to the Parade.
 In this case, joining a table with a small minimum bet will ensure that A) You play for longer, thus improving your chances of winning, and B)You gain some valuable experience playing while not risking too much.

 - Play sensibly.
 In this light (as with all other forms of gambling), you must do this sensibly.
 Don’t bet too much or play too long and spend more than you have budgeted.
 Set a specific budget to which you adhere to.

-- According to Parade, it is also good etiquette to tip the dealer.
+- According to Business, it is also good etiquette to tip the dealer.
 As stated in their article on Blackjack 21, dealers are a lot like waiters or bartenders; they make a large portion of their income from ‘tokes’ and ‘tips’.
 If you can afford it, give the dealer a ‘tip’ or place a ‘toke’ – which the dealer can bank if the hand wins.

 - Be social.
 As Blackjack 21 is a social game, be as social as possible.
 Greet other players – introduce yourself.
 Enjoy yourself.

 - Never interfere with another player’s hand or game.
 Let them play their own game – don’t offer tips, advice, or pointers.
 Such action is often frowned upon and seen as rude.